-All programs actively engage students in doing science.
-Physics majors begin by exploring the foundations of physics, the roles of hypotheses, measurement and analysis, and the development of scientific theory through small classes and laboratories.
-Intermediate level courses in modern physics, mechanics, optics, and electricity and magnetism further prepare students for senior-level courses in quantum mechanics and thermodynamics.
-Intermediate-level laboratory courses, a wide variety of elective courses, and faculty-guided research internships build upon prior course and laboratory work to provide exciting preparation for careers or graduate study.
+All programs actively engage students in science.
+Physics majors begin by exploring the foundations of physics, the roles of hypotheses, measurement, and analysis, and the development of scientific theory through small classes and laboratories.
+Intermediate-level courses in modern physics, mechanics, optics, and electricity and magnetism further prepare students for senior-level courses in quantum mechanics and thermodynamics.
+Intermediate-level laboratory courses, a wide variety of elective courses, and faculty-guided research internships build upon the prior course and laboratory work to provide exciting preparation for careers or graduate study.

 Physics minors take the same introductory classes and laboratories, followed by three intermediate courses.

-Astronomy minors take a year of introductory astronomy, at least a semester of introductory physics, and additional courses in astronomy, astrophysics or physics.
-Please see detailed program requirements below.
+Astronomy minors take a year of introductory astronomy, at least a semester of introductory physics, and additional courses in astronomy, astrophysics, or physics.
+Please see the detailed program requirements below.